-Spatial Audio allows you to hear three dimensional audio from supported videos that follow the movement of your iPhone or iPad.
+Spatial Audio enables you to hear three-dimensional audio from supported videos that follow the movement of your iPhone or iPad.

-The idea of the techonology is to recreate what you would hear in a cinema, where sounds appear to be coming from all around you, whether in front, behind, from the side.
-In order to do this, Spatial Audio uses 5.1, 7.1 and Dolby Atmos signals from a compatible film or video, applies directional audio filters and adjusts the frequencies relayed to each ear.
+It effectively recreates a cinema-style experience, where sounds appear to be coming from all around you - front, behind, from the side, even above your head.
+In order to do this, Spatial Audio uses the 5.1, 7.1 and Dolby Atmos mixes from a compatible film or video, applies directional audio filters and adjusts the frequencies relayed to each ear.

-Where Spatial Audio differs to other similar technologies like Dolby Atmos for Headphones however, is in its tracking.
-The accelerometers and gyroscopes within the AirPods Max and AirPods Pro are used to track your head and position the sound accordingly, but Spatial Audio also tracks your iPhone or iPad so the sound you hear is also relative to the screen you are watching on.
+Where Apple's Spatial Audio differs to other similar technologies like Dolby Atmos for Headphones is in its tracking.
+The accelerometers and gyroscopes within AirPods Max, AirPods Pro and AirPods (3rd generation) are used to track your head and position the sound accordingly.
+It also tracks your iPhone or iPad, so the sound you hear is also relative to the screen you are watching on.

 How to get Spatial Audio

-There's a couple of things you'll need to experience Spatial Audio.
-Firstly, you'll need the AirPods Pro or the AirPods Max headphones.
+There's a couple of things you'll need to experience Apple's Spatial Audio.
+Firstly, you'll need the AirPods Pro, AirPods Max, AirPods (3rd Generation) or latest Beats headphones.

 You'll then need an iPhone 7 or later or the iPad Pro 12.9-inch (3rd gen) or later, iPad Pro 11-inch, iPad Air (3rd gen) and later, iPad (6th gen) and later, iPad mini (5th gen and later).

-You'll also need iOS 14 or iPadOS 14 or later and audiovisual content from a supported app.
+You'll also need iOS 14 or iPadOS 14 or later and AV content from a supported app.
 If an app supports 5.1, 7.1 or Dolby Atmos then it will work with Spatial Audio.

-How do you turn Spatial Audio on or off?
+How do you turn Apple Spatial Audio on or off?

 To turn Spatial Audio on, follow the steps below.